Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 - Odds to win the national championship: +1000

-- In terms of its odds to win the national championship (+1000), Arizona is second-best in the country.
-It is two spots below that, fourth-best, according to computer rankings.
+- In terms of its odds to win the national championship (+1000), Arizona is second-best in college basketball.
+It is one spot below that, third-best, according to computer rankings.

-- The Wildcats were +2000 to win the national championship at the beginning of the season, and have now improved to +1000, which is the 36th-biggest change in the country.
+- The Wildcats have experienced the 36th-biggest change in terms of their national championship odds, improving from +2000 at the beginning of the season to +1000.

 - Based on its moneyline odds, Arizona has a 9.1% chance of winning the national championship.